4th Panzer Division: Invasion of Poland

 At the beginning of the Invasion of Poland (1939), the division was one of the first to cross the border in the operational area of Army Group South.
-Equipped with roughly 341 tanks, including 183 Panzer I, 130 Panzer II, 12 Panzer IV and 16 PzBef.
+Equipped with roughly 341 tanks, including 183 Panzer I, 130 Panzer II, 12 Panzer IV and 16 PzBef command tanks.
 The division lacked some infantry and anti-tank units..
-After entering Polish territory, on 1 September, the division used civilians as human shields during the battle of Mokra.
+After entering Polish territory, on 1 September, the division used civilians as human shields during the Battle of Mokra.
 During that battle the division was fighting the Polish Volhynian Cavalry Brigade under Colonel Julian Filipowicz.
 A Polish aircraft was shot down on 3 September and its crew taken prisoner.
 One of its passengers was brutally interrogated, tortured (German soldiers cut off his nose, ears and tongue) and then executed by personnel of the 4th Division.

 After supporting 1st Panzer, the division took part in the break-through of the Polish lines near Kłobuck, the Poles withdrew.
 Three days later, the 4th Panzer Division continued its move towards Warsaw.
 It reached the Polish capital on 8 September and tried to take the city by surprise.
 At 17.00, the forces of the 4th Panzer Division supported by the 31st Infantry Division attempted an assault on Warsaw's western borough of Ochota.
 The assault was repulsed and the German forces suffered heavy casualties.
-The following day, the division was reinforced with artillery and the Leibstandarte Adolf Hitler motorised infantry regiment, and began another assault towards Ochota and Wola.
+The following day, the division was reinforced with artillery and the Leibstandarte Adolf Hitler motorized infantry regiment, and began another assault towards Ochota and Wola.
 Well-placed Polish anti-tank guns and barricades erected on main streets repulsed this assault.
 On several occasions, the lack of armament on the Polish side was made up for by ingenuity.
 One of the streets leading towards the city centre was covered with turpentine from a nearby factory.
 When German tanks approached, the liquid was set on fire, and the tanks were destroyed without a shot being fired.
 The German forces suffered heavy casualties and had to retreat.
 After the failed assault on Warsaw, 4th Panzer Division was withdrawn westward and took part in the Battle of the Bzura, where it supported a German counter-attack.

-On 18 September, in the village of Śladów, units of the 4th Panzer Division shot or drowned 252 prisoners of war and 106 civilians in the Vistula.
+On 18 September, in the village of Śladów, units of the 4th Panzer Division shot or drowned 252 prisoners of war and 106 civilians in the Vistula (the Śladów massacre).
+That was not the only war crime committed by that unit; on 8 September in Mszczonów 11 Polish prisoners of war were executed by elements of the 4th Division.

 After that it was withdrawn to the Niederrhein.